Our Campus

 Campus Growth and Enhancements

 Execution of strategic plans for our school campus over the past several years has enhanced every aspect of student life, including the arts, academics, athletics and career programs.
+Mustang Valley, our exceptional outdoor athletic facility, boasts a newly renovated $1.3 million athletic turf and track, installed in 2023.
+This premier outdoor athletic facility now serves as the vibrant home field for our football, field hockey, soccer, and lacrosse teams.
 From three state-of-the-art learning science labs built for collaboration and innovation to a new Fitness Center, our facilities provide spaces for programs which allow students to be innovative, healthy and successful learners.

 Solar Panels